Nima-Khodabandelou/Notes/notes.md

 		Initialize all fields using constructor performing deep copy

-		return copy of obj by cloning it rather than returning the actual object reference
+		return copy of obj by cloning rather than returning actual object reference

-		deep copy -> getter function returns a clone of original object -> HashMap values didn’t change
+		deep copy -> getter function returns clone of original obj -> HashMap values don't change
 ##
 - static

- static methods/variables -> shared among all the objects of the class.
+ static methods/variables -> shared among all objs of class

- static variables
+ static vars

-  stored in class area, do not need to create the object to access such variables.
+  stored in class area, no need to create obj to access

-  gets memory only once in the class area at the time of class loading.
+  get memory once in class area at time of class loading

-  makes your program more memory efficient.
+  maker program memory efficient

-  belongs to the class rather than the object
+  belong to class rather than obj

- static method
+ static methods

   can't use non-static data member

-  can't call non-static method directly can't override static method
+  can't call non-static method directly

+  can't be overriden

  Static block

-  to initialize the static data member.
+  to initialize static data members

-  executed before the main method at the time of classloading.
+  execute before main method at time of class loading
 ##
 - Type promotion in Java

-      Byte -> Short -> Int
+      Byte -> Short (2 byte) -> Int (4 byte) -> Long (8 byte) -> Float (4 byte) -> Double (8 byte)

-      Char -> Int
+      Char (2 byte) -> Int

-      Int -> Long -> Float -> Double
 ##
 - this and super

-      cannot be used in static context as they are non-static.
+      non-static -> cannot be used in static context

-      Can't use this() and super() both in constructor
+      Can't use both in constructor

+      must be first statement in constructor

       this:

        possible but not good to refer static members <--> it is unnecessary to access static variables through objects

-       to perform constructor chaining within the same class
+       to perform constructor chaining within same class

-       to pass as an argument in the method. used in the event handling
+       to pass as argument in method -> used in event handling

-       must be the first statement in constructor

-       to pass as argument in the constructor call. useful if have to use one object in multiple classes
+       to pass as argument in constructor call -> for one obj in multiple classes

-       as statement from method -> return type of method must be class type

-       to distinguish local variable and instance variable
+       to distinguish local/instance vars

-       to invoke method of current class.
-If don't use 'this' keyword, compiler automatically adds
+       to invoke method of current class -> If don't use 'this', compiler automatically adds

        advantages of passing this into method instead of current class object

-         this is final -> cannot be assigned to any new value whereas current class object might not be final.
+         this is final -> cannot be assigned to any new value whereas current class object might not be final

-         this can be used in the synchronized block.
+         this can be used in synchronized block

-       is the final reference in Java
+       is final reference in Java

       super:

-        to refer to immediate parent class obj

-	to refer to immediate parent class instance variable
+        to refer to immediate parent class obj/instance var

-        to invoke the immediate parent class method.

-        to invoke immediate parent class constructor.
+        to invoke immediate parent class method/constructor

-        instance of subclass created -> instance of parent class created implicitly referred by super
+        instance of sub creates -> instance of parent creates implicitly referred by super

-        for initializing super-class variables within sub-class constructor
+        for initializing super vars within sub constructor

-        must be first statement in constructor

         for constructor chaining

-        Called implicitly by the class constructor if not provided
+        Called implicitly by class constructor if not provided

-        To differentiate between local and instance variables in class constructor
+        To differentiate between local/instance vars in class constructor
 ##
 - main method